 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until then.
-The College has a deferred inflow which is presented as a deferred inflow for pension and OPEB.
+The College has a deferred inflow which is presented as deferred inflow for OPEB and pension.